shrinerb/shrine/README.md

 ### Attacher

 The model attachment interface under-the-hood just delegates to a `Shrine::Attacher` object.
-If you don't want to add additional methods to your model, or you prefer explicitness, you can use `Shrine::Attacher` directly:
+If whether you don't want to add additional methods to your model, prefer explicitness over callbacks, or use Shrine with custom models, you can use `Shrine::Attacher` directly:

 ```rb
 attacher = ImageUploader::Attacher.new(photo, :image) # equivalent to `photo.image_attacher`